dustinpfister/blog_posts/_posts/js-object-keys.md

 ## 5 - Conclusion

-So that is it for my post on Object keys in javaScript.
+So that is it for my post on Object keys in javaScript, however there are many [other resources to look into on the subject of Object keys](https://dmitripavlutin.com/access-object-keys-values-entries/) in javaScript.
 There are keys that are enumerable so a list of key names can be easily obtained by using Object.keys or a for loop, and then Object.getOwnPropertyNames to get all Object own property names. getting the public and or private key names of an object is just often one part of a certain something that needs to happen though.
 So being aware of other object static methods, and prototype methods helps when it comes to working out all kinds of solutions for various coding problems on an as needed basis.